zerosonesfun/flarum-vibes/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/zerosonesfun/vibes.svg)](https://packagist.org/packages/zerosonesfun/vibes) [![Total Downloads](https://img.shields.io/packagist/dt/zerosonesfun/vibes.svg)](https://packagist.org/packages/zerosonesfun/vibes)

 A [Flarum](http://flarum.org) extension.
 No time to reply?
-A like or small reaction just won&#39;t cut it?
+A like or small reaction just won't cut it?
 Use a vibe BBCode.
-This is an alternative way to quickly reply and show support when you don&#39;t have time to type more or aren&#39;t sure what to say.
+This is an alternative way to quickly reply and show support when you don't have time to type more or aren&#39;t sure what to say.
 Images by OpenMoji.
 More emoji may be added in the future.
 For now, somewhat unique emoji have been included.
 In other words, the emoji selected are not usually the common reaction emojis you find on most sites.
 Because unique = good.

 ## How to use